PatricioGuinle/CoffeMIDI/README.md

 ## Motivation

-Create a music search and recommendation system that can be parameterized and is based on the similarity with respect to the musical characteristics of each song.
+To create a music search and recommendation system based on the similarity of musical characteristics that can be parameterized.

 ## Dataset